CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise4.md

 ## Exercise 4: Securing Azure SQLMI DB
+Duration: 30 minutes

+In this exercise, you enable set up some of the advanced security features of SQL MI and explore some of the security benefits that come with running your database in Azure.
+Azure Defender for SQL provides advanced SQL security capabilities, including functionality for surfacing and mitigating potential database vulnerabilities and detecting anomalous activities that could indicate a threat to your database.
+Also, Data Discovery and Classification allows you to discover and classify sensitive data within the database.

 ### Task 1: Review the already enabled Security of Microsoft Defender for Cloud.